-We are more than half way through 2021 – crazy, right?
+We are already more than half way through the year – crazy, right?
 Your mind is probably already in summer mode – planning trips to the beach, relaxing with friends, and maybe even a bit of Christmas in July.
 Now is also a good time to do a mid-year financial check-in to make sure you’re still on track to reach those goals you set back in January.
 If your good intentions have fallen to the wayside due to the busyness of life, it’s time to right the ship and get back on course.

 Let’s start with a look in the rearview mirror.
 Take a few minutes now to remember why you set those goals in the first place.
 What goals did you want to achieve this year?
 Are you following your plan to achieve them?
 Have you been sticking to your budget?